de Quervain Tendinosis

 Bothered by thumb, hand, or wrist pain?
 We can help.

-At Carolina Hand & Sports Medicine, our board certified orthopaedic surgeons are highly experienced in advanced treatment for acute injuries and chronic pain in the hand, thumb and wrist.
+At Carolina Hand & Sports Medicine, our board certified orthopedic surgeons are highly experienced in advanced treatment for acute injuries and chronic pain in the hand, thumb and wrist.

 Make an appointment at our Asheville or Valdese clinic.